DreamersStudio/MarkDown/README.md

 # Notes
-## There are some notes when I do some reading
+## There are some notes when I do some reading and thinking.